Ambivalent sexism

 Ambivalent sexism is a theoretical framework which posits that sexism has two sub-components: hostile sexism (HS) and benevolent sexism (BS).
 Hostile sexism reflects overtly negative evaluations and stereotypes about a gender (e.g., the ideas that women are incompetent and inferior to men).
-Benevolent sexism represents evaluations of gender that may appear subjectively positive (subjective to the person who is evaluating), but are actually damaging to people and gender equality more broadly (e.g., the ideas that women need to be protected by men).
+Benevolent sexism represents evaluations of gender that may appear subjectively positive (subjective to the person who is evaluating), but reflect gender inequality (e.g., the idea that women need to be protected by men).
 For the most part, psychologists have studied hostile forms of sexism.
 However, theorists using the theoretical framework of ambivalent sexism have found extensive empirical evidence for both varieties.
 The theory has largely been developed by social psychologists Peter Glick and Susan Fiske.